marawangamal/kernel-pca/README.md

 # Kernel Principal Component Analysis

 Python implementation of Kernel PCA dimensionality reduction technique.
-Additionally, a reconstruct method is provided that solves the pre-image problem by solving a non-convex least squares optimization problem using fixed point iteration.
+Additionally, a reconstruct method is provided that solves the pre-image problem by solving a non-convex optimization problem using fixed point iteration.

 ## Example Outputs